imaliyov/gradient_descent_exp/README.md

- This code allows to fit the data over the regular grid (corresponding to the bcc latice for physical applications) using the adapted gradient descent algorithm with the fitting function of on each center of the form:
+ This code allows to fit the data over the regular grid (corresponding to the bcc latice for physical applications) using the adapted gradient descent algorithm with the fitting function on each center of the form:
                        f_i(x)=A_i*exp(-B_i*x)+C_i,
  where A,B and C are the fitting parameters of the center "i".
  Then, the final fitting function has the form: